vishwesh3/indigo/_posts/2017-02-05-i-am-loving-it.markdown

 - Solving bugs

 No matters how difficult it is to solve a bug, solutions always exist.
 Start debugging, include break points and hit debug option.
 This will not only give you the value of a variable at any particular time instance but also will help you in understanding the event flow of the project.
 You can also print log in the console in order to get a better picture of what is going on.
-For some critical bugs, it takes some time to resolve them, so in between keep motivated and don't give up in your heart.
+For some critical bugs, it takes some time to resolve them, so in between stay motivated and don't give up in your heart.
 Have faith in you.
 You can and you will do it.

 - Don't run away from errors

 Usually, we are familiar with creating new projects and successfully deploying it.
-But we are not sure, when we clone a project and run it, if it will build without any error.
+But we are not sure, when we clone a project and run it, whether it will build without any error.
 For larger projects, you will definitely face some error.
 This is because the project may be using some libraries or modules which are not installed on your local machine.
 Dig into the error, search about them, ask help from mentors and try harder everytime.

 This point played a major role in my journey.
 70-80% of the cloned projects gave me errors while building.
 Carefully read the readme file of projects, you may get hints about what you are missing.
 Look for the error, try different solutions.